 Alienware and ASUS both invest in quality processors for their laptops.
 Their models often use CPUs such as Intel Core and Ryzen, which are proven and powerful.
 It is sometimes felt that ASUS processors are slightly ahead of Alienware in terms of technological advancement.

 For example, the ASUS ROG Zephyrus G15 uses an AMD Ryzen 9 processor, and Alienware, in comparison using the lesser quality of an AMD Ryzen 7 processor in their Alienware m15 R5.

 Just as with CPUs, the GPUs on both brands are top quality, offering the best gaming experience possible.
 ASUS laptops use GPUs like RTX 2060 or NVIDIA GeForce RTZ 2080.
 Alienware also uses NVIDIA GeForce RTX GPUs, and their laptops are well-known for their excellent graphics quality.
-Laptops have 4K resolution, and some laptops even offer VR functionality.
+Many laptops support 4K resolution, and some laptops even offer VR functionality.

-RAM is an important feature of any laptop but especially key for streaming and gaming.
+RAM is an important feature of any laptop, but you definitely need enough for tasks like streaming and gaming.
 Both Alienware and ASUS have models that allow their users to upgrade features like the RAM if you're in need of an upgrade.
 Some models from ASUS outperform Alienware when comparing RAM.

 For example, Zephyrus is capable of boosting its RAM to 48GB, while the Mothership goes to 64GB.
 Some Alienware models also allow up to 64GB of RAM, while others like the M15 only go to 8GB.

 Keyboard Functions & Usability